Dublin Regulation: Criticism

-According to the European Council on Refugees and Exiles (ECRE) and the UNHCR the current system fails in providing fair, efficient and effective protection.
+According to the European Council on Refugees and Exiles (ECRE) and the UNHCR the current system fails to provide fair, efficient and effective protection.
 Around 2008, those refugees transferred under Dublin were not always able to access an asylum procedure.
 This put people at risk of being returned to persecution.

 The claim has been made on a number of occasions both by the ECRE and the UNHCR that the Dublin regulation impedes the legal rights and personal welfare of asylum seekers, including the right to a fair examination of their asylum claim and, where recognised, to effective protection, and leads to uneven distribution of asylum claims among Member States.

-Application of this regulation can seriously delay the presentation of claims, and can result in claims never being heard.
+Application of this regulation can seriously delay the presentation of claims and can result in claims never being heard.
 Causes of concern include the use of detention to enforce transfers of asylum seekers from the state where they apply to the state deemed responsible, also known as Dublin transfers, the separation of families and the denial of an effective opportunity to appeal against transfers.
 The Dublin system also increases pressures on the external border regions of the EU, where the majority of asylum seekers enter EU and where states are often least able to offer asylum seekers support and protection.

 After ECRE, the UNHCR and other non-governmental organisations openly criticised Greece's asylum system, including the lack of protection and care for unaccompanied children, several countries suspended transfers of asylum seekers to Greece under the Dublin II regulation.
-Norway announced in February 2008 it would stop transferring any asylum seeker back to Greece under the Dublin II regulation.
+Norway announced in February 2008 that it would stop transferring any asylum seekers back to Greece under the Dublin II regulation.
 In September, it backtracked and announced that transfers to Greece would be based on individual assessments.
 In April 2008 Finland announced a similar move.

 The regulation is also criticised by the Council of Europe Commissioner for Human Rights as undermining refugee rights.

 The European Court of Human Rights in the case M.S.S. v Belgium and Greece, judged on 21 January 2011 that both the Greek and the Belgian governments violated the European Convention on Human Rights by applying the EU's own law on asylum seekers and were given fines of €6,000 and €30,000, respectively.
 Recently, voices have been heard calling for the imposition of tougher sanctions, should similar cases of trying to follow EU asylum laws occur in the future.